masino-teaching/ml4g/README.md

 # ml4g
 Course materials and website content for Machine Learning for Graphs course at Clemson University.
+The course materials include presentation slides, Jupyter lab notebooks, and supplementary materials.
+In additional to original content, the course slides include information from the Stanford University course [Machine Learning with Graphs](http://cs224w.stanford.edu/) and we thank them for generously sharing their material!
+The Jupyter lab notebooks and supplemental materials are all original content created for this course.
+This repository includes all components necessary to build the supplemental materials and its associated website: [ml4g course website](https://ml4g.masinolab.com/)

-## Adding New Content to the Site
+## Adding New Supplemental Content to the Site

 This repository supports three types of content: interactive React components, Jupyter notebooks, and static HTML pages.